writethedocs/www/docs/conf/eu/2017/news/announcing-presentations-ticket-update.rst

 Announcing Presentations and Important Ticket Pricing Update
 ============================================================

 We're excited to share with you the lineup for the 2017 Prague conference.
-Needless to say, the selection process was intense, as we had fewer than 20 slots for talks.
+Needless to say, the selection process was intense, as we had fewer than 20 slots for talks and many more awesome proposals than we can fit into the program.

 The topics this year cover a vast range of subjects, points of view, and real-world case studies.
 We hope that whatever your role may be, you can find something to relate to.